-- This is mainly because if the activated inflammatory response.
+- This is mainly because of the activated inflammatory response.

-- In order to decrease the recovery time, it is important to try to reduce the inflammation in the area.
+- To decrease the recovery time, it is important to try to reduce the inflammation in the area.

 Home Remedy & Home Treatments:

-- Treatment consists or rest, ice & elevation.
+- Treatment consists of rest, ice & elevation.

-- It is also possible to take anti-inflammatories, but the pain will likely be better by the time they take effect.
+- It is also possible to take anti-inflammatories, but the pain will likely be better when they take effect.